dariol83/reatmetric/eu.dariolucia.reatmetric.ui/Mimics.md

 is evaluated in lexicographical order.
 As soon as one item's evaluation is successful, the list evaluation stops.

-Allowed expression values: _true_ or _false_
+Allowed expression values: #RRGGBBAA or CSS color names or _none_ to disable blinking

-If set to true, the fill attribute value is taken from the current value and the tone is decreased by half.
-The _animate_ tag attached to the SVG element is:
+If set to a colour, the fill attribute value is taken from the specified color and the tone is decreased by half.
+The _animate_ tag attached to the SVG element is (example):
 `<animate attributeType="XML" attributeName="fill" values="#800;#f00;#800;#800" dur="1.0s" repeatCount="indefinite"/>`